Adam Dyczkowski

 Adam Feliks Dyczkowski (17 November 1932 – 10 January 2021) was a Polish Roman Catholic bishop.

 Dyczkowski was born in Poland and was ordained to the priesthood in 1957.
-He served as titular bishop of Altava and as auxiliary bishop of the Roman Catholic Archdiocese of Wrocław, Poland, from 1978 to 1992 and as auxiliary bishop of the Roman Catholic Diocese of Legnica in 1992 and 1993.
-He then served as bishop of the Roman Catholic Diocese of Zielona Góra-Gorzów, Poland, from 1993 to 2007.
+He served as titular bishop of Altava and as an auxiliary bishop of the Roman Catholic Archdiocese of Wrocław, Poland, from 1978 to 1992.
+He also served as an auxiliary bishop of the Roman Catholic Diocese of Legnica in 1992 and 1993.
+Later, he became the bishop of the Roman Catholic Diocese of Zielona Góra-Gorzów, Poland, holding the position from 1993 to 2007.

 Dyczkowski died from COVID-19 on 10 January 2021, during the COVID-19 pandemic in Poland.